relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Acknowledgements

 L. Casta\~neda was supported by Patrimonio Autónomo - Fondo Nacional de Financiamiento para la Ciencia, la Tecnología y la Innovación Francisco José de Caldas (MINCIENCIAS - COLOMBIA) Grant No. 110685269447 RC-80740-465-2020, projects 69723.

-We thank A. Plazas and L. A. Garcia for their comments on this work, and the suggestion of applying our approach to Ares and Hera.
-Additionally, we thank M. Meneghetti and P. Natarajan for making publicly available the simulations of Ares and Hera.
+We thank A. Plazas for his comments on our work, and the suggestion of applying our approach to Ares and Hera.
+We also appreciate the insights of L. A. Garcia, J. Liesenborgs, and L.L.R.
+Williams, which have been useful to improve our manuscript.
+Additionally, we thank M. Meneghetti and P. Natarajan for making publicly available the simulations of Ares and Hera through \href{http://pico.oabo.inaf.it/~massimo/Public/FF/index.html}{FF-SIMS}.